Queue2109/ReactNative/notes.md

 You also need to be cautious when adding style to a certain property.
 Add it to the <View>, and not the <Text> or similar tags, because otherwise it doesn't show the same on iOS and android!!!

-If you want to scroll, you need to makee it happen!!
+If you want to scroll, you need to make it happen!!
     -> import ScrollView from React
     -> use it as <ScrollView>
     -> it needs to be inside of the <View> or whatever to keep the same proportions as before